iii-org/deploy-devops-lite/README.md

 [INFO] XX:XX:XX Script executed successfully
 ```

-You can open the browser and visit `http://<IP_ADDRESS>` to check if the III DevOps Community has been deployed
+You can open the browser and visit `http://<IP_ADDRESS>` to check if the III DevOps Community has been deployed successfully.
-successfully.

 ## Upgrade

-Run `./run.sh upgrade` to upgrade the III DevOps Community.
+Enter the deployment program directory and run `./run.sh upgrade` to upgrade the III DevOps Community.
 The upgrade script will automatically fetch the latest version of the deployment program and run it.

 ## Uninstall

 > [!WARNING]\
 > The uninstall script will remove all the docker containers, images, and volumes.
-> It will **REMOVE ALL THE DATA**.
+> It will **REMOVE ALL YOUR DATA**.
 > Please make sure you have backed up all the data.

 Run `./run.sh clean` to uninstall the III DevOps Community.

 ## Known issues

-- Docker compose related
+- Docker compose related (The installation script will try to download the correct version for automatic repair)
     - version: 2.24.1
         - Message: xxx array items[0,1] must be unique
         - See: https://github.com/docker/compose/issues/11371
-        - Solution: Downgrade the docker-compose version to 2.21
+        - Solution: Downgrade docker-compose version to 2.21 or upgrade docker-compose version to 2.24.6 or above
     - version: 2.24.4, 2.24.5
         - Message: Circular reference in xxx yaml
         - See: https://github.com/docker/compose/issues/11430
-        - Solution: Downgrade the docker-compose version to 2.21
+        - Solution: Downgrade docker-compose version to 2.21 or upgrade docker-compose version to 2.24.6 or above
-        - Fix: 2.24.6

 ### Downgrade docker compose plugin